 Accelerate Learning and Classroom Community

 Research is very clear on this topic: People (adults and kids) learn better from someone with whom they have a good relationship.
-Common sense agrees: How much are you willing to learn from someone you dislike?
-Everything that person says is automatically suspect in your mind.
 A student centered classroom relies on effective and genuine caring between teacher and students.

 You are not hosting a corporate retreat; team building is not an activity that takes place near the first of the year, never to be repeated.
 It is an ongoing process of facilitating classroom meetings and other things that bring groups together, building inclusion in the classroom all year long.